Code-Institute-Submissions/MattMurnaghan-milestone3/README.md

 * self.scoped_creds = self.creds.with_scopes(self.scopes)
 * self.gspread_client = gspread.authorize(self.scoped_creds)
 #### *Methods - load_data(self)*
 Once these fields are instantiated, we invoke load_data on the object to attempt to open a connection with the netflix_data spreadsheet through our gspread client.
 Any errors opening the sheet or populating the data from the sheet are handled with a try, catch loop that raises a Value Error with exit code 1.
+Once the connection is established, the data is called from the sheet and the user is notified that a connection is underway.
+#### *Methods - get_data(self)*
+This method checks to see if there is any data to display by querying the self.data property.
+Othwerwise, if data is present, the function just returns this property, passing it to the main function.

+### ***Class - -DataManagaer***
+The data manager class handles all of the data associated with the google spreadsheet that we are analyzing.
+It is the larger of the two classes and is where most of the core logic behind the application is carried out.
+#### *Methods - \__init__(self, sheet)*
+The DataManager object is initialized after the google sheets object as it pulls some of its core properties from that class:
+* self.worksheet = sheet
+* self.column_titles = sheet.row_values(COLUMN_TITLES)
+* self.program_titles_column = sheet.col_values(PROGRAM_TITLES)
+* self.as_of = sheet.col_values(1)[1:]

+The sheet variable is passed to the data_manager object as an argument.
+The next three properties are all related to the row and column values from various data groups contained within the netflix_data spreadsheet.
+Their variable names state explicitly what they refer to.

+#### *Methods - get_selection(self)*
+This method invokes the get_user_input() function and is the main message seen by the user after the greeting screen.
+It presents the list of data options available to the user and which ones are currently unavailable.
+Right now, the only feature available is to filter the data based on daily ranking, but this will be looked at further in the future features section.